sowjanyakandregula/sowjanyakandregula/week1/profile.md

 # ABOUT MYSELF
  My name is sowjanya.
  I am interested to learn coding.
+But I don't know how?